fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 ```
 $ mpiexec -np 4 julia hello_mpi.jl
 ```
-But it will provably don't work since the version of `mpiexec` needs to match with the MPI version we are using from Julia.
+But it will probably not work since the version of `mpiexec` needs to match with the MPI version we are using from Julia.
 You can find the path to the `mpiexec` binary you need to use with these commands

 ```julia
 julia> using MPI